Shotzi Blackheart: Other media

 Prior to signing with WWE, Urbanski used her Blackheart character for two late-night TV shows for KOFY, a local San Francisco TV station.
 She first was cast as a dancer for Creepy KOFY Movie Time, a sketch comedy show that featured horror movies.
 She then appeared as a guest on Circus of Chaos, a satirical variety show.

 In April 2021, Urbanski alongside fellow professional wrestler Elizabeth Chihaia (best known as Scarlett) were featured on fellow wrestler and singer Harley Cameron's music video "Indestructible".
 On October 14, 2022, the trio performed "I Put a Spell on You" (as a tribute of the film Hocus Pocus) in a music video which was released by WWE.

 She made her WWE video game debut as a playable character in WWE 2K22.
 She also appeared in WWE 2K23.

 In September 2023, she started hosting a ghost hunting show titled "Chamber of Horrors" alongside Scarlett on WWE's YouTube channel.

 Personal life

 On December 29, 2023, before a WWE house show in Las Vegas, Urbanski married her longtime boyfriend Jesús Alfaro.
-She would subsequently compete at the said house show in her wedding dress.
+She subsequently competed at the house show in her wedding dress.